Accessibility vs Usability

 - Auditory issues – the deaf or people with hearing impairments, including those who are hard of hearing

-- Intellectual and Cognitive issues – people with learning difficulties, developmental disability, and various types of cognitive disabilities that affect attention, problem-solving, logic skills, memory, etc.
+- Intellectual and Cognitive issues – people with learning difficulties, developmental disabilities, and various types of cognitive disabilities that affect attention, problem-solving, logic skills, memory, etc.

 While accessibility primarily focuses on persons with disabilities, most accessibility guidelines and standards will improve usability for all users.
 It also benefits persons without disabilities but is in limited situations like when browsing the internet on mobile devices when attention is elsewhere, in dark rooms, in noisy environments, in bright sunlight, and in emergencies.

 - Requirements that primarily focus on the benefit of people with disabilities.
 For instance, accessibility ensures that a website works well with different assistive technologies like screen readers that read a page or blog aloud, voice recognition software to input text, and screen magnifiers to enlarge pages.
 Apart from screen readers and similar technology, most accessibility requirements are technical and relate to core codes instead of the aesthetic appearance of a website.

 When defining accessibility requirements, consideration is usually placed on not including aspects that will impact users similarly but mostly includes aspects that focus on users with disabilities since they are at a disadvantage.
 Nevertheless, these requirements are usually a non-issue for users without disabilities.
 W3C (World Wide Web Consortium) provides website and content accessibility guidelines (WCAG), best practices, and strategies that can help with the technical details of making your site accessible.

 The core aspects when it comes to incorporating real people in web design include:

 - Ensuring all the people involved in a website project understand the basics of how persons with disabilities interact with the internet and the standards for accessible sites and content

 - Involving persons with disabilities right from the initial stages of the design process and testing

-- Engaging people in the evaluation of success meeting standards for web accessibility and usability testing
+- Engaging people in the evaluation of success in meeting standards for web accessibility and usability testing